Wrinkles can be effectively reduced with cosmetic injectables, laser therapy and chemical peels.

 What are the treatment options?

 One of the ways in which wrinkles can be addressed is with the help of chemical peels.
 Chemical peels help smooth out the skin, reducing the appearance of lines in the target area.
 Chemical skin peels come in a range of strengths, and the type that is most suitable for you will depend on your particular skin type, concerns and aesthetic goals.

 Cosmetic injectables are also a popular and effective option for the treatment of wrinkles.
 These injections work by blocking nerve signals at the site of injection to the overactive muscles that are responsible for wrinkles.
-This helps to relax the wrinkles and achieve a refreshed and more youthful-looking appearance.
+This helps to relax the wrinkles and achieve a refreshed appearance.

 Another approach to wrinkles is the use of intense pulsed light therapy (IPL).
 This treatment can be used to effectively lighten or remove photo-damaged skin and can minimise the appearance of large pores, irregular pigmentation, and vascular blemishes.
-The procedure helps to rejuvenate the overall condition of the skin, resulting in a more youthful aesthetic.
+The procedure helps to rejuvenate the overall condition of the skin.

 How can we help?